How To Apply For Social Security

 Many people assume Medicare “just happens” when they apply for Social Security.
 Sometimes it does—especially when someone is already receiving benefits and transitions into Medicare eligibility—but not always.
 Medicare has its own enrollment windows, and missing them can create coverage gaps or late penalties depending on your coverage situation.

-If you are approaching 65, you should treat Medicare planning as a separate step that needs to be coordinated with Social Security filing decisions.
+If you are approaching 65, treat Medicare planning as a separate step that must be coordinated with Social Security filing decisions.
 This is especially important if you’re still working, covered under an employer plan, or trying to delay Part B under specific rules.
+A Medicare enrollment mistake can be far more expensive than a filing mistake, because penalties and gaps can follow you.

 For a fast cost-and-coverage starting point, use: